keploy/community-blog/clw7g08xi00070akw7ued1u4f.md

 But we have to keep in mind that, E2E tests can be more prone to breakage due to changes in UI elements or environmental factors, leading to maintenance overhead.
 And also, identifying the root cause of failures in E2E tests can be challenging, especially when dealing with complex interactions across different components.

-## Advantages of using Software Testing Pyramid
+## What are the advantages of using Software Testing Pyramid?

-The pyramid of Software Testing is crucial for maintaining the quality and reliability of any software applications, especially if it has a large user-base and a large scale.
-By dividing the testing process into different layers, it helps identify and address defects at various stages of the development lifecycle, leading to higher-quality software products with great performance and reliability.
-And overall, this will uplift the user experience and also make things convenient for the development team.
+The Software Testing Pyramid is crucial for maintaining the quality and reliability of any software applications, especially if it has a large user-base and a large scale.
+By dividing the testing process into different layers, it helps us in a lot of ways:

 * **Efficient Test Coverage**: The pyramid model ensures comprehensive test coverage by addressing different levels of the software architecture.